Gender and SSR Research

 - Compiles international laws and standards on gender relevant to SSR

-In 2010, responding to the adoption of the three new Security Council resolutions on women, peace and security, DCAF added a thirteenth Tool and Practice Note on “Implementing the Women, Peace and Security Resolutions in Security Sector Reform”.
+The Gender & Security Sector Reform Toolkit contains 12 Tools and Practice Notes focused on integrating gender in: police reform, defence reform, justice reform, penal reform, border management, civil society and parliamentary oversight of the security sector, and security policymaking; private military and security companies; training for the security sector; and assessment, monitoring and evaluation.
+In 2010, responding to the adoption of new Security Council resolutions on women, peace and security, DCAF added a 13th Tool on “Implementing the Women, Peace and Security Resolutions in Security Sector Reform”.

-Published in 2011, this self-assessment guide is a tool for assessing the gender responsiveness of a security sector institution.
-While it can be used by other security sector institutions, the guide is particularly designed for use by police services, armed forces and justice sector institutions, and those working with them.
+Published in 2011, this self-assessment guide is a tool for assessing the gender responsiveness of a security sector institution, particularly designed for use by police services, armed forces and justice sector institutions, and those working with them.

 Research for regional projects